-While applying to test
+While applying to test:

-- During the application submission process, select "Yes" when asked "Are you requesting testing accommodations under the Americans with Disabilities Act?". - Fill out the Testing Accommodation Request in the examination application, which will appear after the payment page.
-This will include a file uploader for attaching supporting documentation.
-Requested testing accommodations should align with the identified functional limitation, so that the adjustment to the testing procedure is compliant with federal guidelines.
+- During the application submission process, select "Yes" when asked "Are you requesting testing accommodations under the Americans with Disabilities Act?" - Fill out the Testing Accommodation Request in the examination application, which will appear after the payment page.
+This web page will include a file uploader that will allow candidates to attach required supporting documentation. - Requested testing accommodations should align with the identified functional limitation, so that any adjustment to the testing procedure is compliant with federal guidelines.

 Candidates can schedule a testing appointment AFTER testing accommodation requests have been approved.
 Testing accommodations cannot be added to a previously scheduled testing appointment.
-If candidates schedule testing appointments before testing accommodations are approved, candidates will be required to cancel the appointment and pay a rescheduling fee.
+If candidates schedule testing appointments before testing accommodations are approved, candidates will be required to cancel the appointment and pay a cancellation fee.
 Candidates requesting accommodations must receive their eligibility email with approved accommodations before scheduling a testing appointment.
+Please email testingaccommodations@ada.org with any questions on this process.